1. Education

 Guidelines for Using the Subjunctive

-The subjunctive may be used in the following circumstances in formal writing.
+The subjunctive may be used in the following circumstances in speech and writing.

 1. Contrary-to-fact clauses beginning with if: